hchiam/cognateLanguage/README.md

 2. Run `cognateLanguage_CreatingList.py` (make sure `data.txt` is in the same folder).

-3. You can edit `output.txt` to add in your "manual" attempts at word creation, so you can compare it with the automatically-generated words.
+3. You can edit `output_shortlist.txt` to add in your "manual" attempts at word creation, so you can compare it with the automatically-generated words.

-4. Run `cognateLanguage_Evaluators.py` to check out the scoring of the words in `output.txt`.
+4. Run `cognateLanguage_Evaluators.py` to check out the scoring of the words in `output_shortlist.txt`.

 5. Make mnemonics for the words (think of typical techniques used for words in Memrise courses, or Google different techniques used by language learners), but also practice using the words in fun contexts to make it easier to encode in memory.
 Currently the generated words may have up to 5 syllables (since there are 5 source languages) if overlapping allophones are lacking in a word set.